tango-controls/tango-doc/source/tools-and-extensions/astor/host_window.rst

 .. note::

-    * It is possible to display not controlled servers if any.
+    * It is possible to display "Not Controlled" servers if any.
-    * These servers are not taken in account to compute host state.
+    * These servers are not taken into account to compute host state.